Brock Crags: Topography

 Below Lingy Crag on the western side there is an area of broadleaved plantation above Goldrill Beck, but the slopes are invariably steep.
 Angletarn Beck forms the northern boundary of Brock Crags, as it cuts through the parapet between Cat Crag and its parent fell to run through a gully to Goldrill Beck.
-The steeply gouged head of Bannerdale, including Buck Crags below the 1,870 ft summit, forms the north eastern flank of the fell, the inside of the 'elbow'.
+The steeply gouged head of Bannerdale, including Buck Crags below the 1,870 ft summit, forms the northeastern flank of the fell, the inside of the 'elbow'.

 Summit

-The summit has a small tarn between the two highest knolls, and gives a fine all round view.
+The summit has a small tarn between the two highest knolls and gives a fine all-round view.
 A short and simple ascent can be made from Hartsop, although the upper section has no clear path.

 Ascents

 The main walkers' route from Patterdale to High Street is a clear path running along the ridge and passing just below the true summit.